Dr. Wu’s Insights into Reducing Shopping Addiction

 - Why is stress related to shopping habits?

 In a recent program by Big Think, Neuroscientist Dr. Terry Wu discussed the rapid modern transition from store shopping to online buying.
 He explained how our brain function dictates our online shopping habits for good or bad.

-Exploring the basic functional areas of our brains, we can understand our love-hate relationship with money.
-Learning various strategies we can use to fully benefit from our new online shopping activities can help avoid suffering from the consequences of abusing them.
+By exploring the basic functional areas of our brains, we can understand our love-hate relationship with money.
+Learning various strategies we can use to fully benefit from our new online shopping activities can help us avoid suffering from the consequences of abusing them.
 We find that the Internet marketplace’s easy availability can be a blessing or a curse.

 - The Impact of Opposing Brain Functions – The limbic system processes our emotional responses.
 The brain’s frontal cortex enables reasoning and rational decision-making.
 He pointed out that we are evolutionarily programmed to feel first, and reason later.
 We seek to feel good and avoid anxiety.
 A major factor in this brain relationship is that stress causes the rational frontal lobe to shut down.
 Decision-making is then surrendered to our emotions and feelings.
 While this can be a very useful thing when being chased by a tiger, it can lead to damaging results when practiced in our complex modern society.